Stay in Ski Shape Through the Summer

-While weightlifting and strength training are key components to a solid ski foundation, there are a ton of other outdoor activities you can do to get your body in optimal shredding condition.
-And if you’ve been active outdoors this summer and fall, then you’re actually in better shape than you may think.
+While weightlifting and strength training are key components to a solid ski foundation, there are a ton of other outdoor activities you can do to keep your body in optimal shredding condition.
+And if you stay active outdoors this summer, then you’ll actually be in better shape than you may think.

-Here are the best cross-over sports can you do outside or safely distanced to get you ready for your best ski season yet.
+Here are the best cross-over sports can you do outside to get you ready for your best ski season yet.

-Yoga is another holistic cross-over sport that benefits every type of athlete.
-Yoga combines balance, strength, endurance, and concentration—all key components in skiing as well.
-It’s great before and after skiing, too, and should never be overlooked for its ability to prepare the body and mind for whatever your day throws at you.
+Yoga, in particular, is great before and after skiing, and should never be overlooked for its ability to prepare the body and mind for whatever your day throws at you.
 “Yoga is amazing for mobility—and you need more flexibility to ski than people realize,” says Wright.
 “It also helps if you crash so you can move and bend a certain way to prevent injury.”
-Check out our recommendation for 5 Perfect Yoga Sequences to get you ready for skiing.

 If you don’t have a crossover sport that you enjoy, Wright recommends adding leg blasters, Russian twists, and single-leg deadlifts to your workout routine to prepare you for bottomless powder days.
 And if you’re in the Jackson Hole area, or just want to join via Zoom, check out Wright Training for more ski-specific workouts.